Skip to main content

 I'll be carrying a folded massage table and a supply bag from my car to your treatment room.
 A clear path from your front door to the room makes setup faster and smoother.
 Move shoes, bags, or anything that might be in the way.

-What to Wear (and What to Change Into)
+What to Wear

 You'll change into whatever you're comfortable wearing on the table.
 Here are the most common approaches:

-• Underwear only — this is the most common choice and allows the most access for treatment.
+• Underwear only: this is the most common choice and allows the most access for treatment.
 You'll be fully draped with a sheet at all times; only the area being worked on is uncovered.

-• Underwear and bra — absolutely fine.
+• Underwear and bra: absolutely fine.
 I can work around any clothing.
 For upper back and shoulder work, I may ask if you'd like to unhook the bra strap, but it's your call.

-• Shorts and t-shirt — if you prefer to stay more covered, that works too.
+• Shorts and t-shirt: if you prefer to stay more covered, that works too.
 I'll adapt my techniques accordingly.
 Some modalities work better with direct skin contact, but I can still provide effective treatment through light clothing.

 A few practical clothing tips:

-• Avoid heavy lotions or perfumes before your session — they can interfere with massage oil absorption
+• Avoid heavy lotions or perfumes before your session, they can interfere with massage oil absorption

 • Remove jewelry from the areas being treated (necklaces for neck work, bracelets for arm work)

-• Have comfortable clothes ready to change into after the session — loose-fitting sweats or pyjamas are perfect for maximizing that post-massage relaxation
+• Have comfortable clothes ready to change into after the session, loose-fitting sweats or pyjamas are perfect for maximizing that post-massage relaxation

 Eating and Drinking Before Your Session